akeneo/pim-api-docs/content/guides/translation-connection/step3-how-to-build-your-connector.md

 ### Create a translation attribute group

-First, in order to not mix these new product attributes with other Julia's product attributes, it is necessary that she creates **a specific attribute group** named `Translations`.
+First, in order not to confuse these new product attributes with some of her other product attributes, it is necessary for Julia to create **a specific attribute group** named `Translations`.

 To create this attribute group:
 1. Go to `Settings > Attribute groups`
-2. Click on `CREATE` at top right
+2. Click on `CREATE` in the top-right corner
 3. Add a new attribute group with the code and label: `Translations`.